delphidabbler/pashi/Docs/ReadMe.txt

     time that PasHi is run by each user, these files are also copied to that users's %AppData%\DelphiDabbler\PasHi directory.

 Uninstallation
 --------------

-Open the Programs and Features (aka Add / Remove Programs) applet from the Control Panel, navigate to the DelphiDabbler PasHi entry and click the Remove or Uninstall button.
+Open the "Apps and Features" (aka "Programs and Features" & "Add / Remove Programs") applet from the Control Panel, navigate to the DelphiDabbler PasHi entry and click the Remove or Uninstall button.
 You will be asked to confirm removal of the program.
 Click Yes to proceed.

 PasHi, PasHiGUI (if installed) and all documentation will be removed.

-The directory %ProgramData%\DelphiDabbler\PasHi will be removed but each user's %AppData%\DelphiDabbler\PasHi directory and all its files will be left behind.
+The directory %ProgramData%\DelphiDabbler\PasHi will be removed but each user's
+%AppData%\DelphiDabbler\PasHi directory and all its files will be left behind.

 PasHi's install directory will be removed from the system path if present.

 Installation information should be removed from the registry by the uninstaller.

 Documentation
 -------------